-If you are sick, please stay home to recuperate and not risk infecting others.
-If you are not feeling well and you are not sure whether you should stay home, you may consult the Arlington Public School guidelines (on the school website).
-If you do stay home, please have your parent/guardian call the absentee line to let us know before 8:45 a.m., and please note the parent/guardian must follow up with a written notice.
+If/when students are sick, please allow them to stay home to recuperate and not risk infecting others.
+If they are not feeling well and parents/guardians are not sure whether to keep them home, please consult the Arlington Public School guidelines (on the school website).
+When students are kept home, parents/guardians call the absentee line gibbssafearrival@arlington.k12.ma.us to let us know before 8:30 a.m., and please note that parents/guardians must follow up with a written notice.
 If students attempt to dismiss themselves using their cell phones, disciplinary action may be necessary.